printers-for-people/catboat/docs/Bed_Level.md

 critical to getting high quality prints.
 If a bed is not properly "leveled" it can lead to poor bed adhesion, "warping", and subtle problems throughout the print.
-This document serves as a guide to performing bed leveling in Klipper.
+This document serves as a guide to performing bed leveling in Kalico.

 It's important to understand the goal of bed leveling.
 If the printer is commanded to a position `X0 Y0 Z10` during a print, then the goal